rahulrrc/Pizza_Sales_Analysis/README.md

 3.Driving Business Growth: Using insights from data analysis to inform marketing strategies, product development, and overall business strategy.

 The project employs a combination of SQL, Excel, and Power BI to handle, analyze, and visualize the pizza sales data:
-SQL: Used for querying and managing the data stored in databases, enabling efficient extraction and manipulation of data.
+-SQL: Used for querying and managing the data stored in databases, enabling efficient extraction and manipulation of data.

-Excel: Utilized for data cleaning, basic analysis, and initial visualizations, providing a flexible platform for data manipulation.
+-Excel: Utilized for data cleaning, basic analysis, and initial visualizations, providing a flexible platform for data manipulation.

-Power BI: Leveraged for advanced data visualization and deeper analysis, allowing for the creation of interactive and insightful dashboards.
+-Power BI: Leveraged for advanced data visualization and deeper analysis, allowing for the creation of interactive and insightful dashboards.

 By integrating these tools, the project creates a powerful workflow that transforms raw sales data into actionable insights, ultimately helping pizza businesses to make informed decisions and enhance their competitive edge.